stella-cv/stella_vslam/docs/simple_tutorial.rst

     Copyright (C) 2019,
     National Institute of Advanced Industrial Science and Technology (AIST) All rights reserved.
+    For the changes after forking,
+    Copyright (C) 2022, OpenVSLAM-Community, All rights reserved.

     This is free software,
     and you are welcome to redistribute it under certain conditions.